-About 40 bright calibrators (called "grid sources") are observed with the 7-m Array every two weeks in order to track their variability; this is typically $\sim 10\%$ per month.
+About 40 bright calibrators (called "grid sources") are observed with the 7-m Array every two weeks (and, since Cycle 9, every 3-5 days for the most often used flux calibrators), in order to track their variability; this is typically ~10% per month.
 While many calibrators are largely constant during this time, occasional flaring does occur.
-See Guzmán et al. $(2019)^4$ for an investigation and quantification of the variability of the flux density of the ALMA flux calibrators using a stochastic model.
-The polarization variation of these quasars are also monitored and is discussed in Chapter 8.
+See Guzmán et al. (2019)4 for an investigation and quantification of the variability of the flux density of the ALMA flux calibrators using a stochastic model.
+The polarization variation of these quasars is also monitored and is discussed in Chapter 8.
 The observations are currently made at 97.5 GHz and 343.5 GHz, and occasionally at 233 GHz.
-Included is one scan of a solar system object with an accurate flux density model: Uranus, Neptune, Mars (less accurate during storms), Callisto and Ganymede, Titan, Ceres, Pallas and Vesta.
+Included is one scan of a solar system object with an accurate flux density model: Uranus, Neptune, Mars (less accurate during storms), Callisto and Ganymede, Titan, Ceres, Pallas and Vesta, and for Band 1 also 3C 286.
+A flux estimation service has been implemented as part of the Source Catalogue.
+For details see Section 13.3.

-The resultant absolute flux density accuracy for grid sources ranges from $\sim 5\%$ (2 sigma) for Bands 3, 4, and 5 to $\sim 10\%$ (2 sigma) for Bands 6 and 7, based on a relative calibration uncertainty from measurement statistics between observations of better than 3% to 6% (1 sigma), and a typical 5% uncertainty in the models.
-Relevant for Band 3, the ALMA flux scale has been compared with the normalization from CMB experiments and found to be in even tighter agreement.
+The resultant absolute flux density accuracy for grid sources ranges from $\sim 5\%$ (2 sigma) for Bands 1, 3, 4 and 5 to $\sim 10\%$ (2 sigma) for Bands 6 and 7, based on a relative calibration uncertainty from measurement statistics between observations of better than 3% to 6% (1 sigma), and a typical 5% uncertainty in the models.
+Relevant for Band 3, the ALMA flux scale has been compared with the normalization from CMB experiments and found to be in even tighter agreement5.
 For high frequency observations in parts of Band 8 with strong atmospheric absorption, Band 9 and Band 10, relative calibration uncertainties are of order 10% (1 sigma) and additional uncertainties in the flux transfer process can increase this by up to a factor of two (cf. Section 10.4.7).
 The use of solar system objects as flux calibrators in the observation, when visible and compatible with the configuration, can help to reduce the uncertainty.